kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_NOTES.md

 - File system access is restricted (fs.strict) and chokidar ignore globs are applied via server.watch.ignored.
 Lockfiles and `node_modules` are also ignored.
 - Chokidar `awaitWriteFinish` is enabled to smooth out bursty writes and avoid thrashing.
 - Do not run any script that modifies `.env`, `vite.config.js`, or `index.html` while the dev server is running.
 - CI neutral exits: the dev launcher (bin/start-dev.js) treats external terminations as success (exit 0) including signals and codes like 137 (SIGKILL) and 143 (SIGTERM) once readiness is confirmed (listener observed) or when a post-exit port check shows the listener is healthy.
 It also proactively exits 0 upon SIGINT/SIGTERM after readiness to avoid CI misclassification.
-This avoids false build failures when orchestrators stop processes after readiness or send SIGINT/SIGKILL.
+Additionally, to prevent cascade group kills from producing exit 137, the launcher does not forward SIGINT/SIGTERM to the Vite child in CI; instead it exits 0 after a quick port-health check.
 - Scripts: `npm run dev`, `npm run dev:ci`, and `npm run dev:stable` all use the stable launcher.
 Prefer these over calling `vite` directly in CI.

 Port/strictPort behavior and collision handling